kimnamlhn/Film-Booking/README.md

 # Movie-Booking

-This is the app that helps people buy movie tickets online convenient, anytime, anywhere from right on your devices.
+This is the website that helps people buy movie tickets online convenient, anytime, anywhere from right on your devices.

 ## Installation
 Step 1: Create database by running file script at folder database